GlareDB/glaredb.github.io/docs/data-sources/supported/gcs.md

 # GCS

-CSV and Parquet files in GSC storage are able to be used as an external data source.
+CSV and Parquet files in GCS storage are able to be used as an external data source.

 ## GCS file as an external table